After a long night’s rest, you expect to rise feeling refreshed, ready to take on the new day. It can be a real downer waking up with back pain.

 If your head is supported at the correct level, the muscles in your neck and back will be able to to completely relax.
 Pressure on your discs and muscles will be diminished and, as a result, your back pain reduced.

-We westerners are acclimated to traditional “soft” pillows containing down or polyester fibers.
-Most of these traditional soft pillows will collapse under pressure and can not support your head adequately throughout the night.
+Most of us westerners are acclimated to traditional “soft” pillows containing down or polyester fibers.
+Traditional soft pillows will collapse under pressure and can not support your head consistently throughout the night.
 In fact, many find themselves using two pillows or folding their pillow in half in an attempt to support their head at the proper level.
 Fiddling with pillows in the middle of the night is not conducive to good sleep!

 We are huge fans of buckwheat pillows due to their adjustable and malleable nature.
 The buckwheat hull fill is really unique—it will perfectly conform to the space between your head and the mattress eliminating potentially pain-causing pressure points in your neck and back.
 Most buckwheat pillows are adjustable; you can add or remove fill to dial in the loft (height) so that your spine is straight rather than bent upwards or downwards.

-Your pillow is probably pretty nasty anyway!
+Your old pillow is probably pretty gross anyway!
 Toss it out and treat yourself to a new one.

-Like pillows, your mattress needs to provide proper amount of support to maintain proper sleep posture.
+Like pillows, your mattress needs to provide support that conforms to your body.
+The right mattress will help you maintain proper sleep posture all night.

 Beware of the squishy pillow top mattresses!

 Pillow top mattresses have become quite popular in recent years.
 They’re not necessarily better than non-pillow top types.
-Laying on a squishy compressible surface all night long can cause back pain for some, particularly stomach sleepers.
-They can allow your body to bend too far downward at the waist.
-This can be a result of the pillow top’s foam:
+Laying on a very soft compressible surface all night long can cause back pain for some, particularly stomach sleepers.
+These mattresses can allow your body to bend too far downward at the heaviest part, your waist.
+This can be a result of the pillow top’s filling:

 - simply being too soft or